 Your child may have a physical disability, autism, a hearing impairment, learning difficulties or complex health needs.

-If you are concerned about your child’s education health or care needs, you can find our more information by contacting the early help advice team at Wiltshire Council: 0300 456 0108 or visit Wiltshire Local Offer
+- If you are concerned about your child’s education health or care needs, you can find out more information by contacting the early help advice team at Wiltshire Council: 0300 456 0108 or visit Wiltshire Local Officer’s website; http://www.wiltshire.gov.uk/local-offer.
+You can also contact the Wiltshire SENDIASS (https://www.kids.org.uk/wisa) team on 01225 255266, who can provide support with EHCP’s and school related issues.

 Wiltshire Parent Carer Council (WPCC)

 - Special Educational Needs and Disability Information Service (SENDIS).
 This is a ‘one-stop’ shop which offers a wealth of information as well as signposting users to specialist services which support families raising a child with SEN and/or disabilities.
-You can find more information on the WPCC website.
+You can find more information on the WPCC website; http://www.wiltshireparentcarercouncil.co.uk/en/Home_Page

 Contacting Wiltshire Parent Carer Council